British nationality law and Hong Kong: British Overseas Citizen status/citizenship for certain ethnic Indians (new Indian law)

+Reinterpretation of Nepali nationality law

-Recent clarification of Nepal citizenship law has meant a number of persons born in Hong Kong who failed to renounce their British nationality before the age of 21 and were previously thought to be citizens of Nepal are in fact solely British.
+Recent clarification of Nepali nationality law has meant a number of persons born in Hong Kong who failed to renounce their British nationality before the age of 21 and were previously thought to be citizens of Nepal are in fact solely British.
 The British Government has recently accepted that certain Nepalese passport holders born in Hong Kong before 30 June 1976 are BOCs, and can register for British citizenship if they wish to do so.

 British citizenship for British Nationals (Overseas) who are otherwise stateless

 The passage of the Borders, Citizenship and Immigration Act 2009 provides a path for British Nationals (Overseas) who had no other citizenship before 19 March 2009 to apply for British citizenship under s.
 4B of the British Nationality Act 1981.
 To qualify, they must demonstrate that they had not lost or renounced any other nationalities, through action or inaction, on or after 19 March 2009.